cloudscale-ch/terraform-provider-cloudscale/website/docs/resources/network.md

 # cloudscale\_network

 Provides a cloudscale.ch private network resource.
-This can be used to create, modify, and delete networks.
+This can be used to create, modify, import, and delete networks.

 ## Example Usage